 While the above steps and images show the fix as implemented in StemTool, these changes can also be performed programmatically in any of our API’s.
 Look into the BrainStem USB entity and follow the setSuperSpeedDataDisable and setAltModeConfig methods.

 Please let us know at support at acroname.com if this does not solve your problem.
-And, as a shop with substantial experience regarding USB technology and use cases, we welcome inquiries of all types about designing, building, and testing USB hardware, including those not directly related to our hubs and switches.
+And, as a shop with substantial experience regarding USB technology and use cases, we welcome inquiries of all types about designing, building, and testing USB hardware, including those directly related to our hubs and switches.
 We look forward to hearing from you!